Select elective courses to personalize your MSC experience

 This course takes an integrated approach to digital storytelling connecting the disciplines of data-driven insights and strategy, omni channel media buying, influencer marketing and e-commerce to create and amplify behavior changing stories across mediums.
 Taught from a theory-connected-to-practicum perspective, students will learn how to develop and deploy compelling global stories supported by a permutation of readings, in-class activities, trainings, and perspectives shared by a roster of industry leaders.
 Coming out of the course, students will have practical knowledge and tools they can apply for a career in the digital marketing and communication industry.

-This course covers strategy and leadership within the context of the global media and communications industries to discuss several important business concepts: strategies for operation in regulated environments, crisis response for business operations, and the intersection of technology and regulation.
-These concepts are extended to different example global media and communication organizations and are equally usable for people in established businesses, start-ups, and entrepreneurs.
+This course covers business and regulated industries and uses the communications/media industry as a model to discuss several important general business concepts: strategies for operation in regulated environments, crisis response for business operations, and the intersection of technology and regulation.
+The general concepts are then extended and applied to several example industries and current issues, from climate/energy, global technology, healthcare, etc. and are usable equally for people in established business or for start-ups and entrepreneurs.
 This course covers “how to get things done” in the business world through examining the meta-record of what has worked and not worked in the past and what is rapidly developing daily.
-We will cover both business-based strategies as well as those that incorporate corporate responsibility.
+We will cover both business-based strategies as well as social issue and social justice strategies.

 This course focuses on the evolving media landscape and the adaptation of strategic communications to media technology and usage.
 The lectures will cover topics such as emerging media technologies, paid/owned/earned media, data-driven and data-informed media planning, programmatic and computational advertising, digital marketing and analytics, electronic word-of-mouth and customer reviews, and the business of audience and media measurement.
 The goal of the course is to provide students with fundamental knowledge and skills to design and evaluate evidence-based media strategies for different purposes.